-The Best Beach in Sardinia and Italy: Updated for 2023
+The Best Beach in Sardinia and Italy: Updated for 2024

 I am often asked which is better, Sardinia or Sicily?
 Both are wonderful, but, when it comes to beaches Sardinia wins easily.

 Sardinia is the right place to visit if you are looking for some of the most pristine and beautiful beaches to be found anywhere in Europe.
-After the lockdowns and disappointments of the last few years these beaches are just what we all need.
+After the lockdowns and disappointments of the last few years, these beaches are just what we all need.

-The water color in the crystal clear seas shifts through every shade of blue during the day, simply inviting you to strip off all your cares and worries and dive in for a refreshing dip.
+The watercolor in the crystal-clear seas shifts through every shade of blue during the day, simply inviting you to strip off all your cares and worries and dive in for a refreshing dip.

-My family and I have visited many of the best beaches in Sardinia and we are often asked which is the best beach in Sardinia or which part of Sardinia has the best beaches.
+My family and I have visited many of the best beaches in Sardinia, and we are often asked which beach is the best in Sardinia or which part of Sardinia has the best beaches.

 Well, the Sardinian beaches that we feel are the best beaches in Sardinia follow...